-Nearly 200 researchers from the NAOC and DESI collaborations put much effort on joint observing and data analyzing in the past six years.
+Nearly 200 researchers from the NAOC and DESI collaborations have put much effort into joint observing and data analysis over the past six years.
 They stitched together the observed images and formed a giant 2D map of the universe.

 Nathalie Palanque-Delabrouille, DESI co-spokesperson and a cosmologist at the French Alternative Energies and Atomic Energy Commission (CEA), said “DESI wouldn’t be getting anywhere without such large imaging surveys.”

 “This is the biggest map by almost any measure.
-The map covers half of the sky, and digitally sprawls over 10 trillion pixelsand contains about two billion objects,” said David Schlegel, the co-project scientist for DESI and leader of the imaging project.
+The map covers half of the sky, digitally sprawls over 10 trillion pixels, and contains about two billion objects,” said David Schlegel, the co-project scientist for DESI and leader of the imaging project.

-In the 2D map of the universe, the BASS contributes the northern sky.
-It is an international collaboration between NAOC and University of Arizona in the U.S. XUE Suijian from NAOC said “Chinese astronomers have joined in DESI as the builders due to the BASS contribution.”
+In the 2D map of the universe, the BASS contributes to the northern sky.
+It is an international collaboration between NAOC and the University of Arizona in the U.S. XUE Suijian from NAOC said “Chinese astronomers have joined DESI as the builders due to the BASS contribution.”

-The DESI imaging team also released eight versions of data especially for the DESI targeting.
+The DESI imaging team also released eight versions of data, especially for the DESI targeting.
 This data release is the final release.
-It includes the largest imaging area and the most precise object measurements, according to CUI Chenzhou, the execute director of National Astronomical Data Center.
+It includes the largest imaging area and the most precise object measurements, according to CUI Chenzhou, the executive director of the National Astronomical Data Center.

-This release will ensure implementing the DESI project successfully.
-In addition, the data will become the legacy data for the astronomical community all around the world and play a valuable role on the scientific applications.
+This release will contribute to the successful implementation of the DESI project.
+Additionally, the data will serve as legacy data for the global astronomical community, playing a valuable role in scientific applications.